 If there are no existing multitables stored in the dataset, Crunch will then open the multitable creation area automatically.
 Otherwise, to create a multitable, click drop-down in the top left and select New multitable.

-To add columns to the multitable, you simply select variables from the Variable Tree (as many as you like).
+To add columns to the multitable, you simply select variables from the Variable Sidebar (as many as you like).

 You can edit an existing multitable you've made, simply by selecting Edit from the drop-down.

 How do you merge categories in a banner?

 You can use the Combine Categories feature to make a new variable with the combine categories, and then add that into your mutlitable.
 For example, if you have lots of brackets for age, and you want to collapse them into broader buckets.
 Or perhaps you have data for all 50 states of the USA, and you want to combine them into broader regions for your multitable.

 The other way is to have subtotals (nets) set up in the original variable.
 These will then appear in the multitable that use that variable.

 How do you 'nest' variables in a banner (eg: Age x Gender)?